 Use biodegradable materials for easy recycling.

 - Boxes – you can buy these or pick them up from your local shops well ahead of your move

-- Bubble wrap or better still, biodegradable loose-fill packing chips
+- Bubble wrap, or better still, use biodegradable loose-fill packing chips

 - Biodegradable packing paper to wrap crockery and ornaments

 - Old newspapers come in handy.
-Particularly those Sunday newspapers you usually recycle
+Particularly those Sunday papers you usually recycle.

 Pack a survival box